BrunoVDK/evolutionary-computing/README.md

 The insertion, simple inversion and reciprocal exchange mutations appeared to be a safe bet in this limited number of experiments.
 They’re not particularly disruptive in comparison with, say, the scramble and displacement mutation operators.
 Performance of algorithms didn’t differ much between runs ; the results for mean shortest tour length (rather than minimum shortest tour across runs) is about equivalent.
 Of the four mutation rates that were tested the middle 2 (40% and 50%) appeared to be appropriate for future use.
 The scramble mutation turned out to be the most unpredictable.
 Mutations can get one out of a local optimum or just improve the value of the best solution found so far, but getting towards the optimum is clearly still not guaranteed.

+**Local Optimisation**

+In addition to the loop detection heuristic which was already part of the toolbox, two of the more simple heuristics were applied to the benchmarks.
+Two-opt and Or-opt in particular.
+While not as powerful as the Lin-Kernighan heuristic (which even has some efficient implementations), they’re easy to implement and provide good results.
+Their time complexity is O(N2) (per tour).
+The experiments turned out to be fairly uninteresting in that apparently optimal results were found for each of the smaller tours.
+One of the better crossovers was tested in combination with these heuristics on XQF131.
+A near-optimal tour was found with just one erroneous sequence in the bottom left corner.
+The value of the heuristics is visualised more clearly in the experiments at the end of this report.

+Or-opt is a restricted version of 3-opt in which subtours of length 1, 2 or 3 are displaced.
+If the resulting tour is shorter it is picked for further processing.
+While 2-opt makes the simple inversion mutation redundant, Or-opt obviously overlaps with some mutation operators as well.
+Results obtained with this heuristic were typically inferior to those obtained with 2-opt.

 ***

 **Books**